christiangemesi/bachelorarbeit/README.md

 >           ```
 >      6.  click `esc` to exit insert mode and type `:wq` to save the file
 >      7.  type `sudo vim clone_address.txt` (to create a new file and open it with vim)
->      8.   click `i` to enter the insert mode and paste the content from the file below:
+>      8.   click `i` to enter the insert mode and paste the content from the file below.
+This file contains the clone address of the repository with the token.
+This is required to automatically clone the repository. (so the Server doesnt ask for login credentials) <br>
 >      9.    ```
 >            https://user:<<TOKEN>>@gitlab.fhnw.ch/christian.gemesi/thek-re-2.git
 >            ```